 In a lawful business loss — one not caused by the muḍārib's negligence — capital providers bear the loss proportionally to their investment.
 This is the core of the qirād contract and cannot be contractually overridden without making the arrangement ribā.
 However, the club mitigates this through rigorous due diligence, milestone-based capital release, and the negligence liability clause which allows recovery where the muḍārib caused the loss through ta'addī or taqṣīr.
 We are explicit about this from the outset: this is risk-sharing, not deposit protection.

 Yes.
 The classical scholars of all four madhāhib permitted qirād with non-Muslims, and this remains the majority position.
 The club's ethical framework — no interest, genuine risk-sharing, prohibited sectors, transparency — is grounded in principles that many people of different faiths and none find compelling on their own terms.
 Non-Muslim members are subject to the same rights, obligations, and contract terms as all other members.
-The Sharī'ah Board's authority over investment decisions applies equally regardless of members' religion.
+The firm's Sharīʿah and commercial review of each investment applies equally regardless of members' religion.

 South Africa's legal system is a hybrid of Roman-Dutch private law and English procedural influences, with the Constitution supreme over all.
 This is actually highly favourable for qirād.
 Roman-Dutch contract law recognises societas (partnership), bona fides (good faith), and the condictio (unjust enrichment recovery) — all of which map naturally onto qirād's ethical structure.
 The Constitution's section 39(2) requires courts to develop the common law in a manner that promotes constitutional values, including equality and dignity, which supports rather than undermines equitable risk-sharing arrangements.
 The club is structured as an unincorporated voluntary association with a partnership agreement for each investment — a form well-recognised in South African law.
-Disputes are resolved through arbitration under the Arbitration Act 42 of 1965, with the Gauteng High Court as the supervisory court.
+Disputes are referred to the MJC Mediation Department for mediation and, if need be, binding arbitration, with any award enforceable under the Arbitration Act 42 of 1965.
 No element of the structure requires recourse to interest-bearing remedies at any stage.

 Our starting mandate is to strengthen halal economic circulation within the Muslim community.
 This is not a claim that only Muslims can run moral businesses; it is a statement of priority, coherence, and responsibility in the pilot phase.
 We are trying to build internal halal capacity where shared values and accountability are strongest.